sprice/stratum-obsidian/README.md

 - Sync personal and group Zotero libraries.
 - Pull in all your Zotero notes and annotations.
 - Group highlights by color, with deep links back to Zotero.
-- Auto-sync your literature notes on startup, on focus, and on a configurable interval.
+- Import a whole Zotero library, or a single collection, in one pass straight from the Zotero app.
+- Refresh your open literature notes in the background the moment you highlight or annotate in Zotero.
 - Rewrite only Stratum's managed section and preserve everything below the `[!stratum]` boundary callout.
 - Mark notes as deleted if the source item disappears from Zotero instead of deleting the file from your vault.
 - Insert `[@citekey]` pandoc citations and auto-manage a `stratum.bib` file.